jostylr/literate-programming/lp.md

 To maintain compatibility with more of the directives that do not use name or link, the options comes first.

 Unlike file, we do not support using the top block from a different file.
 Most likely that use case was from lack of templates.
-To allow file directives to directly access templates, we allow for the syntax `[..](.. "save: *templateblock...")
+To allow file directives to directly access templates, we allow for the syntax `[..](.. "save_ *templateblock...")` where underscore is colon.

 When this is detected, a fake block is created and queued.
 It consists of a simple line of substitution which allows all the templating magic to happen.
 The issue with trying to deal with templates at this point is that being a directive, it is being setup before all the blocks have been parsed.
 I think.